 Equipment includes heart and blood pressure monitors and pulse oximeters, measuring oxygen saturation in the blood, which is attached to the baby, and take either constant or regular measurements.
 Temperature probes will also be used to monitor the temperature and regulate the heat within the incubator.

-Imaging technology such as x-ray machines, CT-scanners, and MRI scanners is also commonly used for babies in intensive care to help build a better picture of what is happening on the inside.
+Radiology imaging technology such as x-ray machines, CT scanners, and MRI scanners is also commonly used for babies in intensive care to help build a better picture of what is happening on the inside.

 There is also a variety of medical equipment associated with supporting a baby’s breathing such as endotracheal tubes, ventilators, continuous positive airway pressure tubes, and extracorporeal membrane oxygenation machines.

 How long do babies stay in NICU?

 How long or short a stay a baby has in NICU will entirely depend on the specific child’s needs.
 It’s impossible to determine how long a baby will stay in intensive care without looking at the individual child’s circumstances, and even then, nothing can be guaranteed.

 However, if your child has been admitted to NICU because they were born prematurely, the number of week’s gestation and size of the baby at birth will be major determining factors.

 Without serious complications, a preterm baby could be expected to be discharged from the hospital somewhere around a couple of weeks before their original due date.
 However, if there have been respiratory problems, this can prolong an infant’s stay in the unit.